CUNA 2023 diamond award trophy icon

 How to Host an Elegant Thanksgiving Dinner Without Busting the Budget

-Give off Martha Stewart vibes on a shoestring budget.
+Give off that Martha Stewart vibe on a shoestring budget.

 info dialog icon Learn more about Quorum's competitive, high-yield savings options: click here.

-Martha Stewart and Rachael Ray have set the stage for the perfect Thanksgiving dinner, from the elegantly set table, to the beautifully roasted turkey with heaps of side dishes, to perfect mood lighting.
+Martha Stewart and Joanna Gaines have set the stage for the perfect Thanksgiving dinner, from the elegantly set table, to the beautifully roasted turkey with heaps of side dishes, to perfect mood lighting.

 The spread may look unattainable on TV, but with a few savvy tips, you too can throw a similar soiree for a fraction of the cost.